Where Ben Shapiro Fails

 Translation: May veneration be presented to the exalted one who is a Buddha and has achieved enlightenment by himself righteously.
 X3

 To begin with, I would like to say that I apologize to Mr. Ben Shapiro if any of this seems like am simply making a malicious personal attack upon him or his religious belief.
 I am myself half Ashkenazi Jew with my fathers parents fleeing Germany because of the anti Semitic rhetoric and then giving him up for adoption after arriving in America (there were no welfare benefits then and this was still the depression).
 I agree with much of what he has to say in general, but because of his potential influence it’s important to have certain things discussed.
 Having said that, first I would like to comment on what would be Ben Shapiro’s hypocrisy, as it is the hypocrisy most blatant and common of the Abrahmic lineage of religion you see, as he often freely discusses himself being an Orthodox Jew, he then of course believes in the murdering “God” of Abraham.
 This is of course very strong language but understand that I use it to make a point.
 If we are to discuss an issue like this then we must discuss it in an honest and unvarnished fashion.
 There is a major difference between the theological discussion and the political one.
+First I will proceed with the theological discussion and then I will follow with the medical conversation of this issue.

 The argument that is most given by the Abrahmic religion types when you question the morality of a God that can freely have the choice to murder whom ever it should wish is that theirs is the “creator God” who can destroy whatever or whomever he has created and do so without dare being questioned because it presumably is the source of all that is good!